keepassxreboot/keepassxc-org/docs/keepassxc-browser-migration.md

 You can also use KeePassXC without the proxy.
 That way you have direct communication between KeePassXC and your browser.
 The disadvantage is that your browsers starts a new KeePassXC instance when you connect.
 For that to work, you need to close any running KeePassXC instance before you click *Connect*.

 **Important!** If you are not using a proxy application, it is recommended that you enable the KeePassXC option *Automatically save after every change* or manually save every time you make a change to the database.
-In some environments (for example on macOS) closing the browser can close will also close KeePassXC without saving any settings, causing data loss.
+In some environments (for example on macOS) closing the browser will also close KeePassXC without saving any settings, causing data loss.

 #### Using a custom proxy application
 KeePassXC comes with a proxy application written in C++ and Qt.
 There are also other working proxy applications, which you can use instead: [keepassxc-proxy](https://github.com/varjolintu/keepassxc-proxy) (Python, C++, Qt) and [keepassxc-proxy-rust](https://github.com/varjolintu/keepassxc-proxy-rust) (Rust) and you can also write and use your own proxy.